SerzLV/ClipboardManager/README.md

 Export copied data.
 Update UI more user friendly.

+!!!
+Can be downloaded and updated for any person.
+As author I don't take any responsibility of this product if any problems, lack will take place.
+When you download and use this application all responsibility is on Downloader/runner user/person/machine!

 <a href="https://www.buymeacoffee.com/serzlv" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>